Beautiful, Historic Niagara-on-the-Lake

 Niagara-on- the-Lake also offers world-class theater -- the Shaw Festival -- as well as many music and arts festivals, bike and walking trails, and Niagara River outings.
 There are five golf courses within easy driving distance, including the lakefront NOTL golf club in town - established in 1875, it is the oldest continuously operating golf course in North America.

 The rural area of Niagara-on- the-Lake is famous for its tender fruit agriculture, with orchards of cherry, peach, apricot, pear and other fruits.
 Ontario’s first modern wineries were established here in the 1970s, and today there are 37 award-winning wineries offering wine tasting, and many with casual or fine dining as well.
 Internationally renowned ice wines are produced here and exported all over the world.
-In recent years, several micro-breweries have been established in the Old Town and Virgil, operating restaurants to complement their tasting bars.
+In recent years, several micro-breweries and two breweries have been established in the Old Town and Virgil, operating restaurants to complement their tasting bars.

 From Niagara-on- the-Lake, it is only a short drive to Niagara Falls, St. Catharines, three U.S. border crossings and Buffalo, NY.

 For further information, refer to the following websites about all that Niagara-on-the-Lake has to offer.